 - Repair or replace worn or frayed carpet

-- Rearrange furniture or clutter to allow free movement in your home
+- Rearrange furniture or clutter to allow free movement in the home

 - Clear floors of papers, trash, and stored items